 - (i) Theory courses will carry either 3 or 4 credits 3 credits for courses with 3 lecture periods per week and 4 credits for courses with 3 lecture periods and 1 tutorial period per week. - (ii) All Elective courses including online courses will carry maximum 3 credits.
 The student can earn the credits towards the Open Elective Courses (OEC) by completing the online courses offered in NPTEL anytime between third and seventh semester on prior approval of the courses by the Academic Courses Committee of the Institute.
-Credits earned through the NPTEL courses will be confined to 2 or 3 credits and subject to a maximum of 9 credits during the entire programme of study. - (iii) Practical courses will normally carry either 1 or 1.5 credits 1.5 credits for courses with 3 practice periods per week and 1 credit for courses with 2 practice periods per week. - (iv) Out of total credits required for successful completion of the degree, 14 to 22 credits can be assigned for Project work and/or Internship. - (v) Mandatory non-credit courses carry zero credit.
+Credits earned through the NPTEL courses will be confined to 2 or 3 credits and subject to a maximum of 9 credits during the entire programme of study.
+Students can also earn credits for the open Elective Courses upon completing the open Elective Courses offered by other Departments in their curriculum and regulations. - (iii) Practical courses will normally carry either 1 or 1.5 credits 1.5 credits for courses with 3 practice periods per week and 1 credit for courses with 2 practice periods per week. - (iv) Out of total credits required for successful completion of the degree, 14 to22 credits can be assigned for Project work and/or Internship. - (v) Mandatory non-credit courses carry zero credit.